fazim07/deaths_gender/README.md

-# Exploring Mortality Patterns and Trends: An Analysis of Causes of Death Across Age Groups and Genders, 2017-2023
+# Unveiling Vulnerabilities: An Analysis of Causes of Death Across Age Groups and Genders Within Toronto's Homelessness Population

 ## Overview

-This repository contains data, code and a paper that analyze the trends in the cause of deaths, age, and genders of people who are facing homelessness.
-The dataset used for analysis was retrieved from Open Data Toronto, under the package[.
+This repository contains data, code and a paper that analyzes the trends in the cause of death, age, and gender of people who are facing homelessness.
+The dataset used for analysis was retrieved from Open Data Toronto, under the package[update]

 ## File Structure